suiGn/cleaker/README.md

 - you can post stuff with your authenticity (cleaker.me)
 - you can post stuff with out authenticity.

-# HTTP WebSocket and NODE.JS SERVER -  INITIATION
+# HTTP WebSocket on node.js server -  INITIATION

 var wsServer = new webSocketServer({
  httpServer: server